Film Training

 • No prior experience in film and TV is required

-The classes and field trips for the FALL 2025 cohort of the program will run from mid-October 2025 to late November 2025.
+The classes and field trips for the WINTER 2026 cohort of the program will run from mid-January 2026 to late February 2026.

 Classes are held Wednesday and Thursday evenings, with some field trips on a few Saturdays during the program.